How to relieve hip pain without changing your mattress

 Treatment details

-Of course, when pain is present, some people stop moving their hip joint and keep quiet out of fear that the pain may get worse.
+Of course, when people are in pain, some stop moving the hip joint and try to stay still out of fear that the pain may get worse.

-However, as long as there is a joint with a limited range of motion, the strain on the hip joint will not go away.
+However, as long as there is a joint with a restricted range of motion, the strain on the hip joint will not go away.

-You can't move when you're in pain, so the first step is to perform a treatment to reduce the pain.
-For some people, the pain disappears at this point.
+You cannot move properly while pain is present, so the first step is to provide treatment that reduces the pain.
+For some people, the pain disappears at this stage.

-In the next step, once the pain has subsided, you will begin to challenge yourself with movements that you are not good at, within your limits.
-By the time you no longer have to do the movements that you are not good at, the initial problem will have been resolved.
+In the next step, once the pain has eased, you begin challenging the movements you are not good at within a safe and manageable range.
+By the time those difficult movements are no longer difficult, the original problem has been resolved.

-I tried the movements that had caused pain during the examination before the treatment again, and the doctor confirmed that the numbness in my hip joints and limbs had disappeared.
+The patient tried again the same movements that had caused pain during the pre-treatment examination, and confirmed that the hip pain and numbness in the hands and feet had disappeared.

-Although there was still some stiffness behind the knee, I explained that it was not a problem as the discomfort had been reduced to about 20% of the initial level and suggested that she start doing stretches every day.
-After this, she received two more treatments and the treatment was completed.
+Although some tightness remained behind the knee, I explained that it was not a problem because the discomfort had already been reduced to about 20% of its original level, and I suggested starting daily stretches.
+After this, the patient received two more treatments, and care was completed.

 When you have osteoarthritis of the hip, there are some things you should be careful of in your daily life to prevent the symptoms from progressing and to keep your hip joint in good condition for a long time.